 Periods do not affect breastfeeding adversely but only bring a few changes to your breasts and milk production.

-1. Reduced milk supply: Several women notice a temporary reduction in the flow of breast milk while menstruating.
+1. Reduced breast milk supply: Several women notice a temporary reduction in the flow of breast milk while menstruating.
 It is a temporary change and normalizes in a few days.
 Have a balanced diet to have a good milk supply.
 If necessary, the doctor may suggest some supplements likecalcium and magnesium to improve milk production and its quality.

 2. Change in milk composition: Some researchers have found that during ovulation and menstruation, the quantity of sodium and chloride increases, while lactose and potassium decrease in the mother’s milk.
 This might cause mild alteration in the taste of the mother’s milk (3).

 3. Nipple tenderness: The hormonal changes that accompany periods could cause nipple tenderness.
 It is a temporary change.
 Engage in nipple stimulation to express milk to avoid clogged ducts and other related problems.
 You may consult a gynecologist or lactation consultant if the tenderness is severe.

-Changes in milk production and the breasts are temporary, and you should continue breastfeeding as usual.
+Changes in milk production and the breasts are temporary, and you should continue your breastfeeding frequency as usual.

 When To See A Doctor?